bymagnum/cordova-next/README.md

 Command | Description
 -- | --
-`nc create [option]` | Creates an application of the current directory, ready to work `nc dev <platform>` | Running two development servers, on http and https.
+`nc create` | Creates an application of the current directory, ready to work `nc dev <platform>` | Running two development servers, on http and https.
 The application installed for development listens to https
 `nc build <platform>` | Building a project for deployment on a device for further dev mode development `nc run <platform>` | Full build of the debug version project